Dennis960/liteception/README.md

 ## Development
 Contributions are welcome!

 The various instances of `-- TODO:` throughout the code should be the best place for additional work.
+This is my first Factorio modding project, so expect trivial mistakes.

 ### Space age?
 Space age offers several implementation options I haven't made up my mind about yet.